ulysses-camara/ulysses-segmenter/README.md

 ### Model details

 #### Inference
 The trained models are Transformer Encoders, with varyinng number of hidden layers (transformer blocks), and with support to up to 1024 subword tokens.
-Since legal texts may exceed this limit, the present framework pre-segment the text into possibly overlapping 1024 subword blocks automatically in a moving window fashion, feeding them to the Transformer Encoder independently.
+Since legal texts may exceed this limit, the present framework pre-segment the text into possibly overlapping 1024 subword windows automatically in a moving window fashion, feeding them to the Transformer Encoder independently.
 The encoder output is then combined ("pooled"), and the final prediction for each token is finally derived.

 <p align="center">
 	<img src="./diagrams/segmenter_inference_pipeline.png" alt="Full segmenter inference pipeline."></img>